Bankruptcy Lawyer Hartford, CT

 Filing for bankruptcy isn’t something that should be taken lightly.
 It is a major decision that will impact your life for several years after filing.
 Before you file, it is important to understand the two different types of bankruptcy.
 The two types have some overlap, but also major differences, so it is important to know which one will benefit your situation the most.
 Speaking with an experienced bankruptcy lawyer in Hartford, CT can help you understand what options are best for you.
 Call The Law Offices of Ronald I. Chorches today to set up a consultation with our team.
 They can help you learn more about the two types of bankruptcy, and which one is best suited to your situation.

-Chapter 7 is the better known form of bankruptcy because it is the most common that people file.
+The most common form of bankruptcy that people file.
 Chapter 7 eliminates specific kinds of debt including high bills, loss of income, and medical expenses.If you file for Chapter 7, you will liquidate your assets to pay off your debts.
 This means that your house, car, and furniture and other assets may be sold to pay your debts.
 Depending on your situation, you may not have a say over what assets are liquidated, which can be a downside for some people.

 Nevertheless, one of the benefits of Chapter 7 bankruptcy is that it stops debt collectors from issuing collections notices.
 Debt collectors can be very aggressive, and stopping contact can relieve a lot of stress.
 However, it is important to know that some of the debts can not be satisfied by Chapter 7 bankruptcy.
 Debt from child support, student loans, homeowners association fees, and some forms of tax debt are not covered by Chapter 7 and you will still be responsible for them even if you file.
 A bankruptcy lawyer in Hartford, CT from The Law Offices of Ronald I. Chorches can help you understand the nuances of Chapter 7.